IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 ### Bell Type

-The RoadReady Grade Crossing Pro includes seven common railroad crossing bell recordings.
+The RoadReady Pro includes seven common railroad crossing bell recordings.
 This allows you to choose which one plays when the crossing activates.

 If your crossing uses gates, it's possible to set if the bell plays continuously or if only while the gates are lowering.
 To set this, see the [Bell Mode](#bell-mode) configuration setting.